kersorianek/mon-portfolio/_posts/2019-4-22-Tinder-Gold---A-big-player-in-the-dating-app-game.md

-# **My 1st place competition winning analysis on the effect of Tinder Gold on the dating app market.**
+### **My 1st place competition winning analysis on the effect of Tinder Gold on the dating app market.
+I was the winner of the Battlefin alternative data science competition.
+[This is the competition I won](https://www.youtube.com/watch?v=zYTuAZHsXVk).**

 April 2019